-- ii.
-Emergency Response Team: This team coordinate response to a disaster (once it has been declared by the Crisis Management Team) for the critical initial 48 hours.
+- a.
+Identify and document alternate recovery strategies for backup, alternate sites and equipment replacement; - b.
+Identify resources required for resumption and recovery; and - c.
+Perform a cost-benefit analysis to identify the optimum recovery strategy - 1.6 Every Network facilities and service provider shall have the following disaster recovery teams and assigned responsibilities: - (a) Primary Teams which shall be activated where a disaster is declared: - i.
+Crisis Management Team: This is the supreme decision making body with respect to a disaster, although it may delegate executive powers to the Emergency Response team for the initial period (usually 48 hours) of disaster response. - ii.
+Emergency Response Team: This team coordinates response to a disaster (once it has been declared by the Crisis Management Team) for the critical initial 48 hours.
 This period may be extended at the discretion of the Crisis Management Team. - iii.
 Incident Management Team: This team identifies, reports, analyses, assigns, resolves an incident which may lead in the short or long term to a disruption of normal processing of all or part of the business workload; - iv.
 Business and Technical Recovery Team: This team is responsible for conducting recovery of business operations.
 Each critical business unit will have a designated recovery team to perform the tasks necessary to recover these business functions.

 The team shall also be responsible for restoration of the operational systems and communication functions of the business.
-In this capacity, the team leader will provide recovery direction and problem resolution, monitor progress, and report recovery status to the leader of business continuity team.
+In this capacity, the team leader will provide recovery direction and problem resolution, monitor progress, and report recovery status to the leader of the business continuity team.
 The team may delegate several technical recovery tasks to address areas such as application systems recovery, operational environment recovery and IT recovery;